rust-lang/rfcs/text/0000-delegation.md

 We expect to resolve through the implementation of this feature before stabilization:

 -   How does delegation interact with specialization?
 There will be a [default impl](https://github.com/rust-lang/rfcs/blob/master/text/1210-impl-specialization.md#default-impls) block in the future.
 Should we allow `delegate` to be used in a `default impl` block?
-    - The authors do not have a specific reason to disallow this and are listing the question as it was raised during discussion and they do not know enough about specialization to answer it.
+    - The authors do not have a specific reason to disallow this.
+The question was raised during discussion and we don't know enough about specialization to answer it.

+Out of scope for this RFC:

+-   For readability, `rustfmt` could move delegation items to the top of an impl block.
+This is left to a future [style-fmt RFC](https://github.com/rust-lang-nursery/fmt-rfcs).